You. Your character. Your personality. Nature or nurture? Fixed or fluid?

 — Dr Van Der Kolk

-Either way, at some point in your life you’ve probably taken at least a minute to look at yourself and think “Yes, I do tend to be introverted/extroverted/uptight/laidback/optimistic/pessimistic” (delete as appropriate…).
+So social environment matters.
+But either way, at some point in your life you may have taken a minute to look at yourself and think “Yes, I do tend to be introverted/extroverted/uptight/laidback/optimistic/pessimistic” (delete as appropriate…).

 Over the years several “tests” have been developed to help give us some insight into our personalities.
 The famous Myers Briggs personality test is one of them.
 This link gives a simplified version of the test.
-Although we should be wary of labelling ourselves too rigidly, particularly as doing so suggests that as people we are fixed, the Myers Briggs analysis can be a gateway to understanding your current preferred — or habitual — ways of behaving and relating.
+Although we should be wary of labelling ourselves too rigidly, as we are in fact all different and doing so suggests that we are “fixed”, the Myers Briggs analysis or learning about the six main personality types can be a gateway to understanding your current habitual ways of behaving and relating.

-Similarly the Big Five personality test, a more modern method, can give us some clues.
+Similarly the Big Five personality test can give us some clues.
 It can help us see ourselves more clearly, and anything that holds up a mirror can be a great tool — when interpreted with moderation and without swallowing the results whole.

 For we are complex creatures.
-Influenced by our genes and our biology yes, but — crucially — made up of all the ways of behaving, thinking and feeling that we learnt or copied from all the things we’ve witnessed, heard and felt throughout our entire experience to date.
-You only have to watch different toddlers interacting to see they have learnt different ways of behaving.
+Influenced by our genes and our biology yes, but — crucially — made up of all the ways of behaving, thinking and feeling that we learnt from all the things we’ve witnessed, heard and felt throughout our entire experience to date.

-This means there are thousands of ingrained and unconscious rules and habits that we live by every day.
+Our unique experiences mean there are thousands of ingrained and unconscious habits that we live by every day.
 We learnt them as children as a way of getting by and being accepted in the world.
 Some are helpful (saying please) and some aren’t (sulking).
-As social beings, we understood being accepted to be crucial, and learnt the the only way we could to ensure that we were.
+As social beings, protecting ourselves from exclusion is crucial, and we learnt early on the best ways to ensure that we were accepted by our families.

-Those that go back the furthest are the deepest.
+The behaviours that go back the furthest are the deepest.
 Many behaviours we learnt from our parents — from the ways they thought, acted or felt — which in turn they inherited from their parents… and so on.
-It’s an intricate — and powerful — cycle but one that, if we are aware of it, can be changed.
+It’s an intricate and powerful cycle but one that, if we are aware of it, can be changed.

-Our minds are made up of a rich, deep, medley of all our learnings.
+Our minds are made up of a rich medley of all our learnings.

 They all interact to create our current personality — and current is the right word.
-For we are different in different situations.
+For we are different in different situations and over time.
 We evolve as we get older, and we learn to manage ourselves differently (or we can do).

 As humans we are more fluid than we might think.